 • Photomicrographs and clinical and diagnostic images requirements:

 Photomicrographs should have internal scale markers.
 Symbols, arrows, or letters used in photomicrographs should contrast with the background.
-Explain the internal scale and identify the method of staining in photomicrographs.
+The internal scale and identify the method of staining in photomicrographs should be explained.

 • Original images for blots and gels requirements: